 Saw palmetto inhibits the activity of an enzyme, 5-alpha reductase, thereby reducing the conversion of testosterone to dihydrotestosterone, the more androgenic form of male hormone.
 This may have implications for reducing acne, excess facial and body hair, as well as male pattern hair loss.
 Oral administered saw palmetto has been studied as part of a formula that slowed hair loss and improved hair density in patients with testosterone related hair loss (Prager, 2002).

 For women with polycystic ovary syndrome, daily physical activity and participation in a regular exercise regimen are essential for treating or preventing insulin resistance, lowering blood sugar levels and for helping weight-control efforts.

-Since a majority of PCOS women are obese, and insulin resistance plays a critical role in the development of PCOS, a diet that is high in fiber, low in saturated fatty acids and monounsaturated fat, and high in vitamins, minerals and disease fighting phyto-nutrients may reduce certain risk factors and improve overall wellbeing.
+Since a majority of PCOS women are obese, and insulin resistance plays a critical role in the development of PCOS, a diet that is high in fiber, vitamins, minerals and disease-fighting phytonutrients, and low in saturated fatty acids may reduce certain risk factors and improve overall well-being.

 Additional research may determine which specific dietary approach is best for PCOS, but it is clear that losing weight by reducing total caloric intake benefits the overall health of women with polycystic ovary syndrome.

 A clinical study, short-term treatment of obese PCOS women on a ultra low calorie diet (350-450 kcal per day) decreased androgen signaling and reduced serum insulin (Kiddy 1992).

 A study by Italian researchers concluded that comprehensive dietary change designed to lower insulin resulted in a significant decrease in testosterone, body weight, waist/hip ratio, total cholesterol, fasting blood glucose and insulin (Berrino 2001).